 Some people call it “Fireworks In The Smokies!” or “Leaves are Changing!”
 Others call it, “Look at All The Cars!”
 Whatever you call it, people flock to The Great Smoky Mountains by the thousands the for great beauty of fall leaves in The Great Smoky Mountains: breathtaking indeed.

 The Great Smoky Mountains National Park has the greatest amount of “Leaf Watchers” in all of the Southeastern part of The United States.
 As the summer comes to close and winter approaches, it is time to make your plans to travel to The Great Smoky Mountains.

-Some of the best traveling views will be at such places as Gatlinburg Tennessee to Clingmans Dome, along The Foothills Parkway, Newfound Gap, and throughout Cades Cove in the National Park.
-Other majestic views can be found in Wears Valley just southwest of Pigeon Forge Tennessee.
-Go to traffic light #3 in Pigeon Forge and travel on Wears Valley Road for approximately 7 miles, at which time you will discover one of the most picturesque views in all The Great Smoky Mountains.
+Some of the best traveling views will be from Gatlinburg Tennessee to Clingmans Dome, along The Foothills Parkway, Newfound Gap, and throughout Cades Cove in the National Park.
+Other majestic views can be found in Wears Valley, just southwest of Pigeon Forge, Tennessee.
+Go to traffic light #3 in Pigeon Forge and travel on Wears Valley Road for approximately 7 miles, where you will discover one of the most picturesque views in all The Great Smoky Mountains.